Book a 2-hour employment consultation for just £350

 What is the compensatory award?

 The compensatory award for unfair dismissal is such an amount as the employment tribunal thinks is “just and equitable” based on the loss to the unfairly dismissed employee.
 Such compensation can include net salary, pension and benefits, until the unfairly dismissed employee finds new employment (depending on rate of pay), or for such a period as the employment tribunal thinks is fair depending on all the circumstances of the case.
-It is essential that a dismissed employee uses his or her best endeavours to find suitable employment and keeps evidence of their efforts.
+It is essential that a dismissed employee uses their best endeavours to find suitable employment and keeps evidence of their efforts.

 An employment tribunal has the power to reduce the compensatory award if, say, the unfairly dismissed employee would have been dismissed had a fair procedure been followed; or that the unfairly dismissed employee would have been fired in due course; or that the unfairly dismissed employee contributed to their own dismissal.